-Located in the epicentre of the world's marine biodiversity, diving in Raja Ampat is pretty extraordinary.
-A staggering 75% of all known coral species are found here, as well as over 1,400 species of fish and setting sail allows you to fully explore the further flung crevices, overhangs and reefs that divers staying on land can't reach, making for a truly world class scuba adventure.
+Located in the epicentre of the world's marine biodiversity, the diving in Raja Ampat is extraordinary.
+A staggering 75% of all known coral species are found here, as well as over 1,400 species of fish.
+Setting sail on a liveaboard allows you to fully explore the further flung crevices, overhangs and reefs that divers staying on land can't reach, making for a truly world class scuba adventure.

 Once you have settled into your cabin, head to the sky restaurant and lounge for al fresco dining, looking out to the open ocean as you sail south towards Misool.

 To end the trip in ultimate scuba style, spend hours underwater in the nutrient-rich currents of the Dampier Strait.
 Dive amid huge shoals of trevallies, rainbow runners and bannerfish at Sardine Reef, swimming beside sea fans, elephant ear sponges and tunicates in ice-cream shades.
-Macro lovers won't be disappointed either with spectacular muck dives at Saonek and Jembeser jetty's.
-Then if you feel like kicking off your fins, head inland to explore the lush Papuan jungle in search of the stunning Bird of Paradise.
+Macro lovers won't be disappointed either with spectacular muck dives at Saonek Jetty and Jembeser Jetty.
+Then if you feel like kicking off your fins, head inland to explore the lush Papuan jungle in search of stunning birds of paradise.

 And the pinnacle of this Raja Ampat dive expedition?
 A dive at the record-breaking Cape Kri site.
 An astonishing 374 different fish species were spotted during just one dive here.

 Today you will be leaving the waters of Raja Ampat for the jungles of Ubud.
-After disembarking the boat you will be transferred back to the airport in good time for your flight to Bali, which will take roughly seven or eight hours.
+After disembarking the you will be transferred back to the airport in good time for your indirect flight to Bali, which will take roughly seven or eight hours.

-Fresh off the flight, you will be met by a hotel representative and privately transferred to Ubud.
+Fresh off the flight, you will be met by our representative and privately transferred to Ubud.
 Make sure to look out of the window as you pass ever changing lush green landscapes and small villages.
 The journey should take around 90 minutes.

-Located in Central Bali, Ubud is often hailed as the spiritual hub of Bali.
+Located in Central Bali, Ubud is often hailed as the spiritual heart of Bali.
 Whilst you can indulge in morning yoga and healing treatments, Ubud has so much more to offer.

 Spend the next couple of days soaking up the views of the beautiful rice terraces, hiking through tropic jungles to lush river valleys and discovering serene lakes.
 Walk or cycle to surrounding villages and watch local artisans carve natural materials into intricate artworks.
 Immerse yourself into the local culture with a traditional Balinese cooking class, watch a traditional dance performance and watch a temple ceremony.
 If you're feeling active, take a guided hike up a volcano at sunrise to see the landscape dipped in hues of pink, a truly unforgettable experience.